JBHarrison5/todo-list/README.md

 # To Do List

-This is a simple to-list application that allows you to log tasks, edit the tasks, mark tasks as done and permanently delete tasks.
+This is a simple to-do list application that allows you to log tasks, edit the tasks, mark tasks as done and permanently delete tasks.
 It was built using PHP with the Slim 4 framework and styled using bootstrap.
+The database was implemented with mySQL.
 This was a really interesting project to get to grips with the slim framework.

 This skeleton application used was built for Composer which made set quick and easy.